hantsy/jakartaee9-starter-boilerplate/docs/deploy-cargo.md

 Clone the [Jakarta EE9 starter boilerplate](https://github.com/hantsy/jakartaee9-starter-boilerplate) repository into your local disk.

-Open a terminal and switch to the project root folder, execute the following command to build and deploy the Jakarta EE 9 applications .
+Open a terminal and switch to the project root folder, execute the following command to build and deploy this Jakarta EE 9 application to Glassfish v6 .

 ```bash
 mvn clean verify org.codehaus.cargo:cargo-maven2-plugin:1.8.2:run